New! Orientation to Clinical Research Billing Course (#09155) is available through the LMS

 4th Annual CRC Awards Dinner and Reception

-5:30pm @ the MIND Institute Auditorium and the Lobby
+5:30pm @ the CTSC Auditorium and the Lobby - LOCATION CHANGE!

 UC Davis CTSC would like to recognize Clinical Research Coordinators and others in CRC functional roles who have demonstrated exceptional qualities to promote integrity and excellence for clinical research profession.
 Departments and centers involved may nominate their outstanding employees using the criteria specified below.
-All nominations need to be submitted via this secure link by March 28, 2016.
 The nominations will be reviewed by the CTSC Nominations Committee, and three outstanding employees will be selected for this year’s awards.
 The awardees will receive $75 gift certificates and recognition plaques.

 2015 3rd Annual CRC Recognition Award Dinner and ACRP Educational Event

 The Clinical and Translational Science Center (CTSC) and the Association of Clinical Research Professional (ACRP), Northern California Chapter (NCC) held the 3rd Annual CRC Recognition Award Dinner and ACRP Educational Event on Thursday, April 9, 2015, 5:00 pm – 8:00 PM at the Center for Health and Technology Building, Suite # 1331, located at 4610 X Street, Sacramento, CA 95817.

 5:00 - 5:30 pm Registration, Networking, Dinner Buffet, Wine Bar